-The Company, through its subsidiaries, acquired certain assets and assumed certain liabilities of Jefferson Refinery, LLC, Port of Beaumont Petroleum Transload Terminal I, LLC, and Port of Beaumont Petroleum Transload Terminal II, LLC (collectively "Jefferson Terminal").
+The Company, through its subsidiaries, acquired certain assets and assumed certain liabilities of Jefferson Refinery, LLC, Port of Beaumont Petroleum Transload Terminal I, LLC (collectively "Jefferson Terminal").
 Jefferson Terminal is comprised of complementary energy logistics assets and is headquartered in The Woodlands, Texas.
 Its principal operations are to engage in the business of terminalling, storage, throughput and transloading of crude oil and petroleum products.
 Prior to the acquisition, a subsidiary of the Company had several term loan agreements with Jefferson Refinery, LLC ("Pre-Existing Debt Relationships") of \$97.6 million.
 The acquisition of Jefferson was consummated on August 27, 2014.
 The Company viewed the acquisition of Jefferson Terminal as an opportunity to gain entry into this industry.